DesyncTheThird/Mages-and-Manifolds/Mages and Manifolds.md

 <!-- Fire -->
 ### Magic Missile
-"The first spell a young mage learns.
-A simple yet devastating conjuration."
+"The first spell a young mage learns."
-- Deal 3 Fire damage.
+- Deal 3 Fire damage to one enemy.
-- If cast using Fire mana, deal 3 Fire damage.
+- If cast using Fire mana, deal 3 Fire damage to all enemies.

 Cost:
 - 2 Generic Mana

 ### Combust
 "A simple yet devastating conjuration."
-- Deal 3 Fire Damage to all enemies.
+- Deal 3 Fire damage to one enemy.
 - Scorch your current tile.

 Cost:
-- 3 Generic Mana
+- 1 Fire Mana

 ### Ignite
 "A wildfire is started by a single spark."